-Carmen: There’s one that I’ve kind of got into lately, which is LOUD by Sofia Carson, (Carson 2022) which is all about.
-How how women are starting to give a bit more voice and things?
+Carmen: There’s one that I’ve kind of got into lately, which is LOUD by Sofia Carson (see figure 29.3) which is all about how how women are starting to give a bit more voice and things?
 And that’s making some people not feel uncomfortable.
-How do you spell?
-C.A.R.S.O.N.
-Okay.
 So that and it’s like why should you feel uncomfortable?
 Now that I actually speak up so I thought found that quite motivational in times where it gets a bit tough.

-Yeah.
-Okay good.
-The one is so one podcast, I mean, you may or may not listen to podcasts?
+The one is, one podcast, I mean, you may or may not listen to podcasts?

 Carmen: There’s only one to listen to, one of them is my friends, it’s called ME time (Maya and Emma 2021).
 So I used to listen to that on the way to work throughout and it’s just about real life, stuff.
 They speak about how to deal with things that you need had to do things in life.
 How to grow up as very related with this point in my life.

 And the last one is one film.
 It could be something contemporary.
 Could be something as just out now or that you seem in the last couple of weeks or it could be something older.